An Appleseed Adventure: Apple Unit Study

 The Science of Apples

-While most unit studies tend to be focused on science or history topics, an apple unit study can easily focus on BOTH at the same time.
+While most unit studies tend to focus on science or history topics, an apple unit study can easily focus on BOTH simultaneously.
 Let’s start with science!

-Children can gain a lot of knowledge about plant life cycles in general when we teach them about the seasonal rhythms of an apple tree.
+When we teach children about the seasonal rhythms of an apple tree, they can gain a lot of knowledge about plant life cycles in general.
 Living picture books do such a good job of explaining scientific things to children.
-Here are some of my very favorites about the science of apples.
+Here are some of my favorites about the science of apples.

 Apple Nature Study

-With nature-based science unit studies, I ALWAYS make sure we do some hands-on learning through nature walk “science labs”.
+With nature-based science unit studies, I ALWAYS ensure we do hands-on learning through nature walk “science labs.”
 Of course, this means we get to visit our local apple orchard at least a couple of times throughout the study…which also means we don’t leave the nature walk without treats!

 What do we do on a nature walk at the orchard?
 Way more than simply walking through to look at trees or pick apples!
 I choose at least one creative nature walk from the NaturExplorers Fruits and Nuts curriculum to give us a specific goal or two for observing and learning.

-The curriculum includes tons of activity ideas for continuing the learning at home through experiments, model-making, recipes, kid-friendly research projects, and more, too!
+The curriculum includes many activity ideas for continuing the learning at home through experiments, model-making, recipes, kid-friendly research projects, and more!

 Apples and History

-You may not realize it, but there are some wonderful historical connections you can make during an apple unit study.
+You may not realize it, but you can make some excellent historical connections during an apple unit study.
 The most obvious connection is John Chapman’s (aka Johnny Appleseed) contribution to westward expansion as he planted apple orchards in the frontier ahead of the pioneers.

-Whether you have extended time or not, you won’t regret reading a few books about Johnny Appleseed, as well as a couple of other historical books about apples.
+Whether you have extended time or not, you won’t regret reading a few books about Johnny Appleseed and other historical books about apples.

-I love when picture book biographies can fit seamlessly into a unit study!
-The life and contributions of Johnny Appleseed in the 1700’s is an extra-special historical connection that goes along naturally with a study of apples.
+I love when picture book biographies fit seamlessly into a unit study!
+Johnny Appleseed’s life and contributions in the 1700s are an extra-special historical connection that goes along naturally with a study of apples.
 Because he was known as an orchardist, horticulturalist, and naturalist, his biography also makes great science connections!

-John Chapman is one of the eight biography studies included in Famous Naturalists – a curriculum that can easily be used during morning time or as its own science study!
+John Chapman is one of the eight biography studies included in Famous Naturalists – a curriculum that can easily be used during morning time or as a science study!

-No Sweat Nature Study LIVE members can download the Famous Naturalists curriculum for FREE!
-Plus, they have access to a special Johnny Appleseed video full of music, art, mapping, and nature study in the member’s only archive of video-based nature study classes.
+No Sweat Nature Study members can download the Famous Naturalists curriculum for FREE!
+They can also access to a special Johnny Appleseed video full of music, art, mapping, and nature study in the member-only archive of video-based nature study classes.

 Apple Math